whoisoldman/whoisoldman.github.io/README.md

 -->

 # Hi, i'm Mr.OLDMAN 👋
-I have excellent experience (over 25 years) in marketing and enterprise development management.
+I have excellent experience in marketing and enterprise development management.
 He went from a simple manager to Director of Development and Marketing of a large international investment holding company.
 In general, he worked on creating a high-margin business with a vertically integrated management structure.
 But this is in a previous life ...

 ### Now my status is: student of the Python course-developer in [ProductStar](https://productstar.ru/).
 ### My statistics: